WenW186079/Tulu_Test/README.md

 Some bugs will happen if you use lower version GPU, for example:
 - `Bfloat16 is only supported on GPUs with compute capability of at least 8.0. `
-- Stuck somewhere without showing bugs
+- Stuck somewhere without showing bugs, ususally before loss shows

 For 'Evaluation responses not received'
   - As I see from their code, it's not a bug.
 They update only few times, so most of them are all 'Evaluation responses not received'.